Posted on 29 March 2019

 Will musicians be paid to perform?

 Make Music New York is not a typical music festival.
-Yes, there are some major stages with some major artists, but the true spirit of Make Music New York is that of a holiday: people getting together in their own neighborhoods, creating their own musical events in a do-it-yourself fashion.
+There are some high-profile venues and renowned artists do occasionally join in the fun, but the true spirit of Make Music New York is that of a holiday: people getting together in their own neighborhoods, creating their own musical celebrations in a do-it-yourself fashion.

-Artists and locations collaborate to produce the events, find electricity, and provide whatever equipment is needed.
+Performers and host venues collaborate to produce the concerts, find electricity, and provide whatever equipment is needed.

 Unlike most music festivals: